Which paper should I use for photo prints?

 Kodak Professional Ultra Endura PaperAvailable in Classic Matt or Gloss.
 An all-round winner for colour printing as it’s possible to print directly onto it from both film and digital media.
 This is a resin-coated paper giving rich colours with great flesh tones, as well as intense blacks.
 Find out more

 Fujicolour Crystal Archive Velvet PaperThis dead matt paper produces a creamy texture and muted tones.
 Its zero-reflective top layer creates a remarkably soft and flat matt effect, ideal for low-contrast images.
-(Note: this is a colour paper so all B&W images will contain a partial colour cast due to the emulsion.
-For no colour cast, we recommend selecting a Silver Gelatin paper) Find out more
+Find out more

 Fujiflex Crystal Archive Paper or 'Supergloss'Fujiflex is a reflective silver halide colour printing paper on a super high gloss PET base for professional use at the highest level, designed exclusively for digital output on large-format laser printers, such as our Lightjet or optimum high-quality images.
 Find out more